Embedded Systems Engineering (Master of Science)

 Syllabus and Examination Regulations

-- Exam and admission regulations (in German)
+(Please note: the PDF version is updated only once per semester) - Exam and admission regulations (in German)

-Check out our dates and deadlines for course registration or exam registration.
+Please check out our dates and deadlines for course registration or exam registration.

 Contact Persons